tableau/document-api-python/README.md

 sourceWB.save()
 ```

 With Data Integration in Tableau 10, a data source can have multiple connections.
-To access the connections simply index them like you would datasources
+To access the connections simply index them like you would datasources.

 ```python
 from tableaudocumentapi import Workbook